Our vision is that, "Every change in the built environment of Bowland should conserve or improve the character of the National Landscape."

 Mile stones, boundary stones and bridge markers

 Street lighting in rural areas is less of a safety issue than in towns and cities but energy conservation and light pollution concerns have increased in recent years.
 Opportunities to reduce light pollution by reducing power and/or street lamps should be taken where possible.
-Yellow lighting looks particularly inappropriate in the AONB and should be avoided where possible.
+Yellow lighting looks particularly inappropriate in the National Landscape and should be avoided where possible.

 Domestic 'security lighting' can also be intrusive and we recommend that homeowners should respect their neighbourhood and resist installing systems that will make their properties stand out; whether in villages or in isolated situations.
 Timers should be used to switch off unnecessary lights and the intensity and colour should be reasonable.
 Have a look at our Intrustive Lighting Position Statement on this page.